Folk songs of Lithuania: Herding songs

 Herding songs make up a considerable portion of the repertoire of work songs.
 They are further categorized according to who sings them and by subject matter.
-Shepherd songs are sung by children, while nightherding songs are sung by adults.
-Shepherd songs can further be categorized into hollos and signals; verkavimai, or laments to the sun, clouds or the wind; raliavimai (warbles) intended to quiet the animals; songs bemoaning the difficult lot of orphans; children's songs about animals, beasts and birds which the shepherds would sing while resting.
-There are two subcategories of nightherding songs: ones for tending oxen, and the others for pasturing horses.
+Shepherd songs are sung by children, while night herding songs are sung by adults.
+Shepherd songs can further be categorized into hollos and signals; verkavimai, or laments to the sun, clouds or the wind; raliavimai (warbles) intended to quiet the animals; songs bemoaning the difficult lot of orphans; and children's songs about animals, beasts and birds which the shepherds would sing while resting.
+There are two subcategories of night herding songs: ones for tending oxen, and the others for pasturing horses.

-The shepherding songs reflect tending of animals, the social situation of children, as well as references to ancient beliefs.
+Shepherding songs reflect tending of animals, the social situation of children, as well as references to ancient beliefs.
 There are humorous shepherd songs, which do not contain any biting mockery, but are good-natured gibes, with scenes from the everyday life of a shepherd.
 The most archaic and most closely related to the task of herding are the hollos and signals, laments and warbles.

 The most primitive forms of shepherding folklore are hollos and signals, used to call and calm the animals, and for communication between the shepherds.
-Frequently they consist of onomatopoeia, such as kir-ga-ga, ralio, ėdro ėdro, stingo, uzz birr, etc. Melodically the hollos are very simple, usually consisting of short motifs composed of thirds and fourths.
+Frequently they consist of onomatopoeia, such as "kir-ga-ga", "ralio", "ėdro ėdro", "stingo", "uzz birr", etc. Melodically, the hollos are very simple, usually consisting of short motifs composed of thirds and fourths.

 The recitative-like melodies of shepherds' verkavimai are akin to funeral laments.
 The shepherds bewail their fate and ask mother Sun to warm them, or the clouds to move on.

-The raliavimai or warbles are also recitative type melodies, distinguished by the vocable ralio, which is meant to calm the animals.
+The raliavimai or warbles are also recitative type melodies, distinguished by the vocable "ralio", which is meant to calm the animals.
 The raliavimai have no set poetic or musical form.
-They are free recitatives, unified by the refrains.
+They are free recitatives, unified by their refrains.
 Some warbles end in a prolonged ululation, based on a major or minor third.

 Songs for herding oxen dealt with the job at hand.
 They were often sung by women, since they were the ones doing the herding.
-Images of young love were common; some about reciprocal love, others about the heartbreak of a jilted girl.
+Images of young love were common; some were about reciprocal love, others about the heartbreak of a jilted girl.
 The melodies are lyrical.

-Horse pasturing songs were sung by men since the men were the ones who rode out at night.
+Horse pasturing songs were sung by men, since the men were the ones who rode out at night.
 They are songs of love and relationships among young people.

-The melodies of nightherding songs have certain common stylistic characteristics.
+The melodies of night herding songs have certain common stylistic characteristics.
 Many have a galloping rhythm and tell a love story.